Quantum Ensemble for Classification: Experiments

-In addition, we investigated how the quantum ensemble behaves as the generated distributions get closer and less separated.
-To this end, we drew multiple samples from the two distributions, each time increasing the common standard deviation so to force reciprocal contamination.
-Results are reported in Figure \ref{fig:overlapp_all}.
 The accuracy showed a decreasing trend as the overlap of the distributions increased.
-The oppsosite behaviour is observed for the brier score.
+The opposite behaviour is observed for the Brier Score.
 Also, the shape of the boxplots is much narrower for greater ensemble sizes (green and red boxplots) than for smaller ones (blue and orange).
 Hence, this confirms that the variability of the ensemble decreases as the number of weak learners adopted grows, as expected.